Justink-08/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A program that prints a combination of single digit number
+A program that prints all possible combination of four digits number